cantino/twitter_to_csv/README.markdown

                    --retweet-counts-at 0.5,2,48 \
                    --fields retweet_count,text

-Note that all of the retweet features require you to `--replay-from-file` because they parse the stream backwards.
-They will not function correctly from the stream directly.
+*Note* that all of the retweet features require you to `--replay-from-file` because they parse the stream backwards.
+They WILL NOT function correctly when you're reading directly from the stream .

 ## Selecting Windows